MeCRO-DEV/BBC/README.md

 23. Windows product key retreival.
 24. Old-school terminal style GUI with Runspace multi-threading.
 25. Icons are embedded into the script with base64 encoding.
+26. Remote with your choice of the current user or specified credential.

 Dependencies:
 1. Windows SysInternals Suite by Mark Russinovich